Social listening is the quintessential way to rapidly gain information about consumers’ changing preferences, habits, and expectations.

 - By keeping track of their media coverage and influencers they work with, you can easily reach out to them and offer your product or service instead.

-- It’s easier (and cheaper) to track their communication strategy and learn from their successes and failures than to invest your own budget into testing new types of content or approaches.
-Chances are, your ideal personas are similar, so they might react similarly too.
+- It’s easier (and cheaper) to track their communication strategy and learn from their successes and failures than to invest your budget into testing new content or approaches.
+Your ideal personas are similar so they might react similarly, too.